pvcraven/2017_web_security/source/ddos/ddos.rst

 The botnet also holds several killer scripts to locate and eradicate other botnet processes from a device's memory.
 This is known as memory scraping.
-This behavior helped the attacker to maximize the potential of the botnet devices and prevent other malware from doing the same behavior to the devices.
+This behavior helped the attacker to maximize the potential of the botnet devices and prevent other malware from doing the same behavior to the devices [Bek]_.

 .. code-block ::